|

 * Morning yoga (for beginners and more advanced)

-* Best Workshop Practices (where we share new poems)
+* Best Workshop Practices (where we share new poems from the weekend)

 * Swag Bags (books, notebooks, and more...)

-* Museum visti to Museum of Northwest Art
+* Museum visit to Museum of Northwest Art (and publication!)

-* One-on-one meetings with either Susan, E.J., or Michelle
+* One-on-one meetings with either Susan, Jane, or Michele (for everyone!)

 FULL AND PARTIAL SCHOLARSHIPS AVAILABLE for BIPOC writers and individuals in financial need: We want this workshop to be accessible to all who want to participate.
 We know these are difficult times and for some there is the added stress of losing your job or reduced income.
 If the price is a real hardship, please email Susan and Patty at PoetsontheCoast(at) gmail.com and tell us in 2-3 sentences what your circumstances are, send three recent poems (published or unpublished) and tell us what, if anything, you could pay.